mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-templates.md

     }

 ##### Use a supplier to provide a timeout

-All Deadbolt templates have a `timeout` parameter which defaults to the app-wide value - 1000 if nothing else if defined, otherwise whatever `deadbolt.java.view-timeout` is set to.
+All Deadbolt templates have a `timeout` parameter which defaults to returning the app-wide value - 1000L if nothing else if defined, otherwise whatever `deadbolt.java.view-timeout` is set to.
 But - and here's the nice part - the `timeout` parameter is not a `Long` but rather a `Supplier<Long>`.
 This means you can use a timeout that fluctuates based on some metric - say, the number of timeouts that occur during template rendering.

 **How do I know if timeouts are occurring?**

 That's a good question.
-And the answer is - you need to implement `be.objectify.deadbolt.java.TemplateFailureListener` and bind it using a module; see "Expose your DeadboltHandlers with a HandlerCache" chapter 4 for more details on this.
+And the answer is - you need to implement `be.objectify.deadbolt.java.TemplateFailureListener` and bind it using a module; see "Expose your DeadboltHandlers with a HandlerCache" section in chapter 4 for more details on this.
 If you re-use that chapter 4 module, the binding will look something like this.

     public Seq<Binding<?>> bindings(final Environment environment,
                                     final Configuration configuration) {